Harsh0769/AI-Code-Reviewer/README.md

 const cors = require("cors");

-@ Create .env File in your backend and these informations init
+@ Create .env File in your backend and put these informations init

 PORT = 5000